 Little Charlie & The Nightcats

 With each new Little Charlie & The Nightcats release, it became increasingly clear that not only were these cats great musicians, but also that Rick Estrin is a songwriter of unparalleled skill.
 His songs stand shoulder to shoulder with those of Willie Dixon and the songwriting team of Leiber and Stoller.
 Estrin won the 1993 Blues Music Award for his composition My Next Ex-Wife, and has written songs for a growing legion of famous fans.
 Three of his songs found their way onto Grammy©-nominated albums: Don't Put Your Hands On Me (from Koko Taylor's FORCE OF NATURE), I'm Just Lucky That Way (from Robert Cray's Shame + A Sin), and Homely Girl (from John Hammond's Trouble No More with Little Charlie & The Nightcats serving as his backing band).
 Other artists who have covered Estrin songs include Little Milton, Rusty Zinn, Kid Ramos and Mark Hummel.
 "I like songs that tell stories," he says, "songs that are well-crafted and meaningful."
 Besides Dixon and Leiber and Stoller, Estrin cites Sonny Boy Williamson II, Percy Mayfield and Baby Boy Warren as his major songwriting influences.

 As a harp player, Estrin has few peers.
 His work on the reeds is at once deep in the tradition of harmonica masters Sonny Boy Williamson, Big Walter Horton and Little Walter Jacobs while at the same time pushing that tradition forward.
 "Rick Estrin sings and writes songs like the brightest wise guy in all bluesland and blows harmonica as if he learned at the knee of Little Walter," raves Down Beat.
 The San Francisco Chronicle sums it up this way: "Rick Estrin is an amazing harmonica player, a soulful lead vocalist and a brilliant songwriter."

 The story of Little Charlie & The Nightcats began back in the early 1970s when Baty--a harmonica-playing UC Berkeley student--first met Estrin.
 With Rick already an accomplished harp player, Baty decided to switch to guitar full-time and the two formed a blues band.
 After relocating to Sacramento, Baty quickly reinvented himself as a take-no-prisoners, one-of-a-kind guitarist.
 With the addition of a drummer and a bass player, Little Charlie & The Nightcats were born.

 In 1986 the band sent an unsolicited tape to Alligator Records.
 Alligator president Bruce Iglauer was blown away.
 He flew to Sacramento to see the band perform and was sold.
 Their debut album, ALL THE WAY CRAZY, was released in 1987 to overwhelming success.
 Almost immediately they went from playing small Sacramento blues clubs to performing concerts and festivals around the country and around the world.

 Guitarists, harp players, songwriters, fans and critics were overwhelmed by the band.
 "Can anyone name a better guitarist than Little Charlie?" asked Blues Revue.
 "Who can out-tough Rick Estrin?
 Little Charlie & The Nightcats play some of the deepest blues out there."
-Little Charlie & The Nightcats constantly criss-cross the country to play hundreds of live performances every year, including major blues festivals in Chicago, San Francisco, Cincinnati, New York and Portland.
-They've played The Montreal Jazz Festival, San Diego Street Scene, Seattle's Bumbershoot Festival and more recently at blues festivals throughout Russia and Turkey.
-"We're good at putting on a show," boasts Estrin.
+Little Charlie & The Nightcats constantly criss-crossed the country to play hundreds of live performances every year, including major blues festivals in Chicago, San Francisco, Cincinnati, New York and Portland.
+They played The Montreal Jazz Festival, San Diego Street Scene, Seattle's Bumbershoot Festival and at blues festivals throughout Russia and Turkey.
+"We're good at putting on a show," boasted Estrin.
 "People don't go out to see people who look like them.
 They want to see something special.
 I was schooled in this business to be a showman, and that's what you get when you come to see us."